seeratawan01/vue-lazytube/README.md

 # Vue Lazytube
 Embed a YouTube player easily and lazy load the video to save resources and reduces initial load size.
+Useful when performance and page size is important or for sites with many embedded youtube videos.

+For a simple example page with 10 videos, vue-lazytube will reduce loadtime by 7x and memory usage by 2-3x.

 #### Buy Me a Coffee
 [![Support me on Patreon](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.vercel.app%2Fapi%3Fusername%3Dseeratawan%26type%3Dpledges&style=for-the-badge)](https://patreon.com/seeratawan)